bhavin9695/angular-spring-boot-multitenant-UI/README.md

 # Kind Note :

-This is very basic ui to show angular knowledge and [Backend](https://github.com/bhavin9695/spring-boot-multitenant-architecture) api integration.
+This is very basic ui to show angular knowledge and [Backend](https://github.com/bhavin9695/spring-boot-multitenant-architecture) api integration with spring boot + hibernate

 I request you to kindly ignore user appearance.